 "The delivery timetable for the SAMP/T does not look realistic," said the procurement official.
 "A more realistic timetable for that system could instead be 30 months."

-After consultations with government officials the military top brass will press for an urgent stopgap solution.
+After consultations with the government officials the military top brass will press for an urgent stopgap solution.

 "We will explain to the political leadership in great detail why we must have some [long-range] systems before any indigenous system emerges," said the military official.